APES Chapter 2 Vocabulary House

 Anything that occupies space and has mass.

-Composed of atoms that cannot be broken down into smaller, simpler compnents.
+A substance composed of atoms that cannot be broken down into smaller, simpler components.

 Particles containing more than one atom.

 Molecules that contain more than one element.

 The number of protons in the nucleus of a particular element.

 The total number of protons and nuetrons in an element.

 The time it takes for one half of the original radioactive parent atoms to decay.